Joc Pederson Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Padres pitching staff ranks 23rd in the league.
+- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in MLB.

-- The Padres have the 18th-ranked team ERA among all league pitching staffs (4.46).
+- The Padres have the 21st-ranked team ERA among all league pitching staffs (4.70).

-- Padres pitchers combine to give up 30 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- Darvish makes the start for the Padres, his fifth of the season.
+He is 1-2 with a 3.00 ERA and 25 strikeouts in 24 2/3 innings pitched.

-- The Padres are sending Musgrove (1-0) to the mound to make his second start of the season.
+- His last time out was on Sunday against the Arizona Diamondbacks, when the right-hander threw 5 2/3 innings, surrendering one earned run while allowing two hits.

-- In his most recent time out on Sunday, the righty tossed five innings against the Arizona Diamondbacks, giving up three earned runs while surrendering seven hits.
+- In four games this season, the 36-year-old has a 3.00 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .190 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.